stats285/stats285.github.io/assets/assignments/02/faq.md

    Have you edited your GPU quota before you run `elasticluster -vvv start gce` as stated above in item 2?

 4. **I have two tickets which created two billing accounts.
 How can I use both for my project?**
-   you can change your project's billing account by going to [Billing Page](https://console.cloud.google.com/billing).
+   You can change your project's billing account by going to [Billing Page](https://console.cloud.google.com/billing).
 You can associate a different billing account to your project as shown below.

    ![GCE Billing](../../img/billing-change.png)